andrew-huang/PromptExamples/README.md

 4. Generate a completion with the AI21 Labs API.
 5. Ask followup questions with prior conversation history automatically included.

-Bonus points: I submitted a [pull request](https://github.com/hwchase17/langchain/pull/1069) to Langchain to better support stop sequences with AI21.
+Also submitted a [pull request](https://github.com/hwchase17/langchain/pull/1069) to Langchain to better support stop sequences with AI21.

 ## 2. DoctorBotScraper.ipynb